cs-chan/Deep-Plant/GRU-CFA/README.md

 * The codes are based on [tensorflow](https://www.tensorflow.org/)

 ## Dataset
-* PlantClef image dataset can be downloaded [here](http://www.imageclef.org/lifeclef/2015/plant).
+* PlantClef image dataset can be downloaded [at this https URL](http://www.imageclef.org/lifeclef/2015/plant).

 * Extract the convolutional features of the HGO-CNN pretrained using [caffe](http://caffe.berkeleyvision.org/).
-Details of the HGO-CNN can be obtained [here](http://cs-chan.com/doc/TIP_Plant.pdf).
+Details of the E-CNN can be found [at this PDF](http://cs-chan.com/doc/TIP_Plant.pdf).

-	1. After downloaded the PlantClef2015 dataset, users have to categorise the images into their respective species classes based on the information provided [here](http://www.imageclef.org/lifeclef/2015/plant)
+	1. After downloaded the PlantClef2015 dataset, users have to categorise the images into their respective species classes based on the information provided [at this https URL](http://www.imageclef.org/lifeclef/2015/plant)
-	2. Then, please run the ``` getfeatures.py ``` in the 'CNN' folder to extract the convolutional features from the pretrained [E-CNN](http://cs-chan.com/source/DeepPlant/E_CNN.caffemodel) model.
+	2. Then, please run the ``` getfeatures.py ``` in the 'CNN' folder to extract the convolutional features from the pretrained [E-CNN](http://www.cs-chan.com/source/DeepPlant/E_CNN.caffemodel) model.
 	    Mean file ``` species_mean_aug.npy ``` and the deploy.prototxt file ``` PlantClef_VGGmultipath_deploy  ``` are provided in the 'CNN' folder to run the code.